Quantum simulation in the entanglement picture: Introduction

 The idea of entanglement picture can be viewed as an extension of a few ideas in literature.
 It can be dated back to the theory of valence-bond solid~\cite{AKLT87}, which uses ``bonds'' to describe the entanglement between physical particles.
 In measurement-based quantum computing~\cite{RB01}, resource states can be expressed as MPS form, and computation by on-site measurement can be described in a ``virtual picture''.
 Gapped one-dimensional quantum many-body systems are well described by MPS of small entanglement~\cite{ZCZ+15}.
 For topological order, non-abelian anyon braiding can be described as matrix-product unitary operators~\cite{PKS19}.
 Different from existing schemes, the central part of entanglement picture is the way it describes dynamics, i.e., it uses quantum channels to describe evolution of MPS.
 We show that using quantum channels acting on the ``entanglement system'' can recover observable of the original system, hence justifying the entanglement picture.

 We illustrate the usage of entanglement picture by showing how to compute $\bra \phi|A|\psi\ket$ for an arbitrary pair of states and an operator.
 This covers a few physical settings in quantum simulation, including quantum many-body dynamics~\cite{BACS07}, quantum field theory~\cite{JLP12}, and thermodynamics~\cite{BBM20}.
 Quantum simulation is motivated by the advantage to simulate quantum many-body system compared to classical simulation.
 For a task with initial state $|\psi\ket$, evolution $U=e^{-itH}$, and measurement of $A$, in the entanglement picture it uses MPS form of states and a channel network for the evolution, and it computes the final value $\bra \psi|U^\dagger A U|\psi\ket$.
+In all, the entanglement picture (EP) is not merely a reformulation but shifts the perspective from physical space evolution to entanglement space evolution, enabling a modular, parallelizable approach that naturally accommodates measurement-based and distributed quantum computing.